cyberbotics/webots/docs/discord/technical-questions.md

 > **Attachment**: [message.txt](https://cdn.discordapp.com/attachments/565154703139405824/683338393370886267/message.txt)

 ##### sun 02/29/2020 01:28:07
-hello,how to add a all direction wheel in the webots????this question has fused me for two days::i used two joint\_hinge one for z axis rotation and the other for x axis rotaton, when i simulate this wheel didn't work as i think.
+hello,how to add a all direction wheel in the webots????this question has fused me for two days::i used two joint\_hinge one for z-axis rotation and the other for x-axis rotaton, when i simulate this wheel didn't work as i think.

 ##### David Mansolino [cyberbotics] 02/28/2020 15:46:19
 You're welcome